nehalecky/CS7637-Knowledge-Based-AI/09_Case_Based_Reasoning_When__.md

 - **Example 1**: Indexing multiple navigation route origins, with x and y components.
 Might also include other parameters like time of route or the route scenery.
 - **Example 2**: Store file IO cases based on language, data types, speed, etc.

+### Discrimination Tree

+A tree structure, where cases are represented in *leaf* nodes.
+The *root* and all *intermediate* nodes are questions.
+Can be used also in Case Retrevial operations.

+## Advanced Case-Based Reasoning

+1. Steps in case-based reasoning don't have to be performed linearly.
+2. Storing failed cases can be effective in more quickly finding better solutions
+3. Storing all solutions isn't optimal as we need to only store solutions that are novel in their parameter space.